learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 ## Convolutions on RGB images

-Instead of 5 x 5 grayscale, let's imagine a 7 x 7 RGB image, which boils down to having a 7 x 7 x 3 tensor.
-(The image itelf is compromised by a 7 by 7 matrix of pixels, each with 3 numerical values for the RGB values.)
+Instead of 5 x 5 grayscale, imagine a 7 x 7 RGB image, which boils down to having a 7 x 7 x 3 tensor.
+(The image itself is compromised by a 7 by 7 matrix of pixels, each with 3 numerical values for the RGB values.)
 From there, you will need to use a filter that has the third dimension equal to 3 as well, let's say, 3 x 3 x 3 (a 3D "cube").

-This allows us to detect, eg only horizontal edges in the blue channel (filter on the red and green channel all equal to 0).
+This allows you to detect, horizontal edges in the blue channel.

 Then, in each layer, you can convolve with several 3D filters.
-Then, you stack every output result together, and that way you end up having a 5 x 5 x (number of filters) shape.
+Afterwards, you stack every output result together, giving you a matrix of shape 5 x 5 x number_of_filters.

 If you think of it, the filter plays the same role as the w^{[1]} in our densely connected networks.

-The advantage is, your image can be huge, the amount of parameters you have still only depends on how many filters you're using!
+The advantage is, while your image may be huge, the amount of parameters you have still only depends on how many filters you're using!

 Imagine 20 (3 x 3 x 3) --> 20 * 27 + a bias for each filter (1* 20) = 560 parameters.